thunderbird89/esf/stories/story-knock-knock.md

 > "Sir.
 Hell Ravens squadron reporting.
 Ten aircraft operational.
 Six pilots lost in combat."

-The General's expression shifted—pride mixing with grief.
+The General's expression shifted - pride mixing with grief.

 > "Their sacrifice will be remembered.
 All of Japan will know that you accomplished something great.
 What all of you did."
 He looked past her to the other Hell Ravens, now formed up behind their commander.
-"The details may remain classified for now, but your courage, your sacrifice—that will be known.
+"The details may remain classified for now, but your courage, your sacrifice - that will be known.
 You are heroes."

 He bowed again, deeper this time, and the entire base personnel bowed with him.

 Okuu had been trained her entire military career to maintain composure, to present strength, to never show weakness.
-But standing on that apron, with the entire base honoring her squadron, honoring the pilots who'd died, honoring what they'd accomplished—
+But standing on that apron, with the entire base honoring her squadron, honoring the pilots who'd died, honoring what they'd accomplished -

 She felt tears forming and didn't try to stop them.